Temporal Stream Logic: Synthesis beyond the Bools: Conclusions

 \section{Conclusions}

+We have introduced Temporal Stream Logic, which allows the user to specify the control flow of a reactive program.
+The logic cleanly separates control from complex data, forming the foundation for our procedure to synthesize FRP programs.
+By utilizing the purity of function transformations our logic scales independently of the complexity of the data to be handled.
+While we have shown that scalablility comes at the cost of undecidability, we addressed this issue by using a CEGAR loop, which lazily refines the underapproximation until either a realizing system implementation or an unrealizability proof is found.

+TSL also provides the foundations for further extensions.
+For example, a user may want to fix the semantics for a partial set of functions and predicates to be utilized by the synthesis tool.
+Such additional refinements can be implemented as part of a much richer \textit{TSL Modulo Theory} framework.

-In this work, we have presented a synthesis method for functional reactive programs.
-We have introduced Temporal Stream Logic, a new temporal logic that allows the user to specify the control flow of an FRP program.
-The logic cleanly separates the control flow from data transformations, and forms the foundation of our synthesis procedure, which synthesizes FRP programs.
-Our experiments indicate that the synthesis approach works well in practice on a wide range of programming applications.
-In general, we hope the applications of this new logic and approach to reactive synthesis will stimulate further research into the intersection of temporal logics and FRP.
+Our experiments indicate that TSL synthesis works well in practice and on a wide range of programming applications.
+In general, we hope the applications of this new logic and approach to reactive synthesis will stimulate further research into the scalable, real-world use of temporal logics for synthesis.